snowplow-archive/snowplow.github.com/_posts/2016-01-26-snowplow-r76-changeable-hawk-eagle-released.md

 In the meantime, upcoming Snowplow releases include:

-* [Release 77 XXX][r76-milestone], which will refresh our EmrEtlRunner app, including updating Snowplow to using the EMR 4.x AMI series
+* [Release 77 Great Auk][r77-milestone], which will refresh our EmrEtlRunner app, including updating Snowplow to using the EMR 4.x AMI series
-* [Release 78 XXX][r77-milestone], which will bring the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
+* [Release 78 Great Hornbill][r78-milestone], which will bring the Kinesis pipeline up-to-date with the most recent Scala Common Enrich releases.
 This will also include click redirect support in the Scala Stream Collector
+* [Release 79 Black Swan][r79-milestone], which will allow enriching an event by requesting data from a third-party API

 Note that these releases are always subject to change between now and the actual release date.